• Home

 Numbers can be counted and then taken apart, They can be taken apart to create different sets.
 Part-whole relationships form the building blocks of addition and subtraction.
 When children understand how to decompose (break apart) numbers in different ways, they are ready to add and subtract.

 Many of the common part-whole activities that students are doing break down numbers into boxes that are all equal such as number bonds.
-You many have seen these or use them in your classroom.
+You may have seen these or used them in your classroom.
 It seems that maybe this may cause some confusion because if 9 is the whole and 4 and 5 make up the parts, 4 and 5 represent different quantities and therefore the boxes that represent them should be different sizes.
-That is why I will often use cuisenaire rods to teach this concept.
+That is why I will often use Cuisenaire rods to teach this concept.

 Commutative and Associate Properties